AbdelrahmanElsheikh965/Newspaper/README.md

-# Laralog
+# Newspaper

-Laralog is a Simple blogging application in Laravel.
+Newspaper is a Simple blogging application in Laravel.